John Vear

 Dennis John Vear (5 April 1938 – 21 December 2017) was a New Zealand cricketer who played three first-class matches for Otago in the early 1960s.
 He also played for Southland in the Hawke Cup competition.

+Vear was born at Auckland in 1938 and educated at Wellington College where he played cricket.
+He played age-group cricket for Wellington under 20 sides from 1954–55 until 1956–57 and played for Nelson in their Newman Shield victory over Marlborough in February 1955, taking five wickets in the Marlborough first innings.
+The following season he played for North Island under-20s in a New Zealand Colts trial match.